Northern City Line

-In 2016, it was proposed that all London rail services be transferred to Transport for London to create a London Suburban Metro, which would bring the line back under the jurisdiction of TfL.

 History

 The Great Northern & City Railway (GN&CR) was planned to allow electrified trains to run from the Great Northern Railway (GNR, now the East Coast Main Line) at Finsbury Park to the City of London at Moorgate.
 Despite being built using similar methods to the tube network then under construction, the tunnels were built large enough to take a main-line train, with an internal diameter of 16 ft, compared with those of the Central London Railway with a diameter less than 12 ft.
 For this reason the line was popularly known as the "Big Tube" in its early days.
 However, the GNR eventually opposed the scheme and cancelled its electrification plans, and the line opened in 1904 with the northern terminus in tunnels underneath Finsbury Park GNR station.
-It was originally electrified using an unusual fourth-rail system with a conductor rail outside both running rails.
+It was originally electrified using an unusual fourth-rail system with a conductor rail outside each running rail.

 The GN&CR was bought in 1913 by the Metropolitan Railway (MR), which operated what are today the Metropolitan and Hammersmith & City lines and the former East London line.
 The MR had plans to link it to the Circle and Waterloo & City lines, but these were never fulfilled.
 During this period, the line remained an isolated branch, without through services to any other part of the rail network.
 Carriages were brought to it through a connection into a freight yard near Drayton Park station, where a small depot was built to service trains.

 The GN&CR generating station closed when the MR took over, and became the studio of Gainsborough Pictures.
 After lying derelict for many years, it became a temporary venue for the Almeida Theatre.
-It has since been redeveloped as apartments.
+The site has since been redeveloped as apartments.

 After the formation of the London Passenger Transport Board in 1933, the MR was amalgamated with the other Underground railways and the line was renamed the Northern City Line.
 In 1934 it was re-branded as part of the Edgware–Morden line (which was renamed the Northern line in 1937), and in 1939 operations were transferred from the Metropolitan to the Northern.
 As part of London Transport's New Works Programme, the Northern Heights plan was to connect the Northern City Line at Finsbury Park to existing main-line suburban branches running to Alexandra Palace, High Barnet and Edgware, which would be taken over by London Transport and electrified.
 The Highgate branch of the Edgware–Morden line would connect to this network north of Highgate.
 Only parts of this plan were completed: when the Second World War started, the Highgate link and electrification of the Barnet branch were well under way and ultimately completed, but the Northern City connection to Highgate was first postponed and finally cancelled after the war.